Haunted Bridge In Gettysburg Is A Must-See in 2023

-If you’re into the “spirit world,” there is a haunted bridge in Gettysburg that should be on your bucket list.
+If you’re into the “spirit world,” there is a haunted bridge in Gettysburg that should be on your bucket list for 2023.

 The Sachs Covered Bridge is considered one of the most haunted bridges in the United States—and you’ll see why when you read this post.